sfuhrm/adoptopenjdk_role/README.md

   See below for a list for Debian based systems.
 * **adoptopenjdk_state:** _present_

-  This is either "present" to install Java or "absent" to deinstall it.
+  This is either `present` to install Java or `absent` to deinstall it.

 Possible package names on Debian-based systems: